 The House Health and Welfare Committee voted 13-2 against the plan earlier this month.
 All Republican members of the committee voted in opposition, as did one independent member and three of the committee’s Democratic members.
 However, Edwards said that the vote can’t legally stop him from enacting the regulation.

 While the rule is expected to apply to students 16 and up next fall, parents can easily opt-out of vaccinating their children.
-The rule allows for broad exemptions including philosophical and religious objections to the vaccine.
+The rule allows for broad exemptions including philosophical and religious objections to the vaccine, and families can use resources such as the Louisiana vaccine exemption form to officially submit their dissent.

 However, whether the vaccine mandate will be allowed to take effect is still up for debate.
 Attorney General Jeff Landry – who spoke against the vaccine mandate at the Dec.
 6th hearing ahead of the vote – is expected to file a lawsuit arguing that the governor lacks the authority to make the rule.